 The stain glass window in the background of the knighting scene, is a reference to St. George slaying the last dragon in England.
 It is also a reference to a Prince slaying a dragon to save a Princess, or, in the case of Shrek, an ogre.

-The Evil Queen from Snow White in this film is voiced by Susanne Blakeslee who funnily enough had been the current voice of that character in Disney's Snow White and the Seven Dwarfs (1937) at the time, but she does a different sort of voice for this film.
+The Evil Queen from Snow White in this film, is voiced by Susanne Blakeslee, who oddly enough, had been the current voice of that character in Disney's Snow White and the Seven Dwarfs (1937) at the time, but she does a different sort of voice for this film.

 The trivia items below may give away important plot points.